prendradjaja/friendlog-web/JOURNAL.md

 Probably don't do:
 - Group events by "combine" (combine is a hack that I shouldn't sink time into when I will want a better solution anyway)

+Implementation details for multi-person support with Google Forms:
+- Creating entries
+    - Section 1 is basically the same as now, except with a "Multiple people" option in the dropdown.
+        - After section 1: Submit form (This is for the case where you leave "who" blank)
+        - Use "Go to section based on answer" for the "Who" question
+        - For "Multi people", use "Go to section 3"
+        - For every other option, use "Continue to next section"
+    - Section 2 has no questions.
+After 2, submit form.
+    - Section 3 is a Checkboxes with all the ppl.
+- Displaying and filtering
+    - Just display ppl's names in alpha order
+    - When filtering for e.g. Alice, any event with Alice (e.g. dinner with Alice and Bob) should count